 At its essence, the Watershed Management Area is a collaborative framework for municipalities and special purpose agencies to work collaboratively and find synergies across water resource disciplines.
 Its purpose is to bring together a wide variety of water resource managers in order to achieve more comprehensive and cost effective solutions to Orange County’s water resources needs.
-Member agencies voluntarily enter into a cooperative agreement that forms the Watershed Management Area (WMA).
-Governance includes a policy committee of elected officials to oversee each Watershed Management Area.
-Senior staff from each member organization form a management committee to develop a joint work plan and oversee its implementation.
 Regular stakeholder forums are held to involve the public and share information across organizations within each Watershed Management Area.

 In the future the ability to fund water resource projects will be challenging.
 With the collaborative process, Orange County continues to be a leader in meeting those challenges.
 Watershed Management Areas and Integrated Regional Water Management Plans are key tools to accessing federal, state and local grant opportunities to help offset the investment necessary to sustain the water resource needs of the region.

 Making Orange County a safe, healthy, and fulfilling place to live, work, and play, today and for generations to come, by providing outstanding, cost-effective regional public services.